cisagov/pca-reports/README.md

   database-uri: mongodb://<MONGO_USERNAME>:<MONGO_PASSWORD>@host.docker.internal:27017/pca
 ```

-## Using PCA Commands with Docker
+## Using PCA commands with Docker
-The PCA commands implemented in the docker container can be aliased into the host environment by using the procedure below.
+The PCA commands implemented in the Docker container can be aliased into the host environment by using the procedure below.

 Alias the container commands to the local environment:
 ```bash